aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template/ADVANCED_TOPICS.md

 # Advanced topics
-The topics defined here assume you have already deployed the solution once following the steps in teh main [README](README.md)
+The topics defined here assume you have already deployed the solution once following the steps in the main [README](README.md)

 - [Advanced topics](#advanced-topics)
   - [Setup CodeCommit with this repository](#setup-codecommit-with-this-repository)